 Read more: Nikon D780 review

 We like the Nikon D780, but the EOS 6D Mark II has been around longer and has impressive features of its own.
 The 26-megapixel sensor is good rather than great, but it does have Canon’s Dual Pixel CMOS AF system, so the live view autofocus is very fast and effective.
 The 45-point viewfinder AF system is pretty good too, although the focus points are all clustered towards the centre of the screen.
 The EOS 6D Mark II can capture images at 6.5fps in burst mode, and extremely useful vari-angle touchscreen display.
-It has been upstaged somewhat by the Canon EOS RP and Canon's other latest mirrorless models, but it's a solid buy that's cheaper than the Nikon D780 (above) and does have a fully articulating screen.
+It has been upstaged somewhat by the newer Canon EOS RP and Canon's other mirrorless models, but it's a solid buy that's cheaper than the Nikon D780 (above) and it has a fully articulating screen.

 There are several categories of professional DSLR to consider.
-Some favour high-resolution models like the Nikon D850, which are designed to provide superior image quality above all else.
+Some favor high-resolution models like the Nikon D850, which are designed to provide superior image quality above all else.
 For those who want a more well-rounded shooting tool, there are also reliable professional all-rounders like the Canon EOS 5D Mark IV or Pentax K-1 Mark II.

 Lastly, there are also high-speed sports specialists like the Nikon D6 and Canon EOS-1D X Mark III.
 We've left these last two out of our list because they are so specialized, but the models we've chosen below are suitable for professionals and within the reach of keen amateurs too.
 If you want to know more, read our guide to the best professional cameras.

 APS-C format DSLRs offer the best compromise between features, quality and price, but professionals will demand a step up in image quality, and that means a full frame DSLR.
 The Nikon D850 is an expensive camera (though prices are falling), but its capabilities put it in a class of its own.
 Its 45.7MP resolution is spectacular, it has a 153-point autofocus system, and can capture images at 7 frames per second – or 9fps with the optional MB-D18 battery grip.
-Amazing video features also makes it one of the best 4K camera choices around – though the new Nikon D780 would be a better and cheaper choice for DSLR videographers.
+Amazing video features also makes it one of the best 4K camera choices around – though the newer Nikon D780 would be a better and cheaper choice for DSLR videographers.
 The Nikon D850 doesn't have the new Nikon D780's hybrid on-sensor autofocus technology, so its live view autofocus speeds are relatively pedestrian, but that scarcely puts a dent in the D850's all-round appeal as arguably the best DSLR of all for professional photographers.
 It looked spectacular when it first came out in 2017, and it looks just as good today... but cheaper!

 The EOS 5D Mark IV is Canon’s all-time best DSLR camera if you want a reasonably high megapixel count without sacrificing too much in the way of continuous drive speed, and clean, noise-free image quality at very high ISO settings.
 On paper, its features look unspectacular compared to the Nikon D850’s, but for many pros the 30MP resolution is more than enough – and the 4K video makes it regarded as the best camera for filmmaking by many DSLR users, even if there is quite a severe crop factor.
 Canon’s Dual Pixel CMOS AF gives the ESO 5D Mark IV perky autofocus performance in live view and video modes, too.
 It’s proved itself versatile, robust and reliable – all major plus points for pro photographers.
-Canon has shifted its attention towards its full frame mirrorless EOS R cameras of late, however, so it's not clear if, or when, we will see a successor to the EOS 5D Mark IV.
+Canon has shifted its attention towards its full frame mirrorless EOS R cameras of late, however, so it's not clear when - or even if - we will see a successor to the EOS 5D Mark IV.

 Pentax seems to soldier along in its own little bubble, seemingly unaffected by outside events, so the Pentax K-1 Mark II is typically solid but unadventurous in is specifications.
 It does have a tough, weather-sealed construction, and a highly effective sensor-shift image stabilisation system that works with any attached lens, unlike competing Canon and Nikon DSLRs, which do not have in-body stabilisation.
 Better still, the 5-axis stabilizer can work in trick modes to deliver anti-aliasing correction, an increase in fine detail and texture based on Pixel Shift through multiple exposures, and even an Astrotracer mode to avoid stars appearing to streak through the sky.
 With a 36MP full-frame image sensor, the K-1 Mark II certainly gives you a lot of megapixels for the money, though the 33-point autofocus system does feel dated, and Live View autofocus is poor.
 For DSLR fans who want a big, solid, premium-quality and traditional camera, though, it still has strong appeal.